Market Analysis: Microsoft And Competitors In Software Industry - Microsoft (NASDAQ:MSFT)

 -

-At 38.03, the stock's Price to Earnings ratio is 0.47x less than the industry average, suggesting favorable growth potential.
+The stock's Price to Earnings ratio of 38.55 is lower than the industry average by 0.47x, suggesting potential value in the eyes of market participants.

 -